-- (2009), petroleum products imported into Providence provide nearly all of the transportation and home heating fuel used in Rhode Island, northeastern Connecticut, and southeastern Massachusetts.
-The majority of the petroleum-carrying ships entering Narragansett Bay are domestic tankers, self and non-self propelled, carrying petroleum products to Providence and East Providence.
-Petroleum imports are evenly distributed throughout the year, with vessels transiting during the day and night.
-Only a few deeper draft vessels require tidal lift, requiring the ships arrival to be coordinated with the occurrence of high tide (Federal Energy Regulatory Committee 2005). - 5.
-In total, 239 tanker transits were recorded within Narragansett Bay during 2007 (6 headed to and from Fall River, MA, and 233 to and from Providence, RI) (U.S. Army Corps of Engineers 2007).
+transportation and home heating fuel used in Rhode Island, northeastern Connecticut, and southeastern Massachusetts.
+The majority of the petroleum-carrying ships entering Narragansett Bay are domestic tankers, both self and non-self propelled, carrying petroleum products to Providence and East Providence.
+Petroleum imports are evenly distributed throughout the year, with vessels transiting day and night.
+Only a few deeper-draft vessels require tidal lift, requiring the ships' arrival to be coordinated with the occurrence of high tide (Federal Energy Regulatory Committee 2005).

+- 5. In total, 239 tanker transits were recorded within Narragansett Bay during 2007 (six headed to and from Fall River and 233 to and from Providence) (U.S. Army Corps of Engineers 2007).
 Tanker drafts ranged from 20 to 40 feet, with the deepest draft vessels destined for Providence.
-A typical tanker transiting the Ocean SAMP area to or from Narragansett Bay is roughly 600 feet long, 90 feet abeam and over 23,000 gross tons (Costabile, pers. comm., August 31, 2009).
-In addition to traditional petroleum products, Liquefied Petroleum Gas (LPG) ships also transit the SAMP area en route to Providence.
-Typically, 10 to 12 ships per year enter the Bay, primarily within the fall and winter seasons, unloading approximately 20,000 to 30,000 metric tons of LPG per visit (Federal Energy Regulatory Committee 2005).
+A typical tanker transiting the Ocean SAMP area to or from Narragansett Bay is roughly 600 feet long, 90 feet abeam, and over 23,000 gross tons (Costabile, pers. comm.).
+In addition to traditional petroleum products, liquefied petroleum gas (LPG) ships also transit this area en route to Providence.
+Typically, 10 to 12 ships per year enter the Bay, primarily in fall and winter, unloading approximately 20,000 to 30,000 metric tons of LPG per visit (Federal Energy Regulatory Committee 2005).
 These vessels are subject to special U.S. Coast Guard safety and security requirements upon entering the Bay (Federal Energy Regulatory Committee 2005). - 6.
-The majority of traffic entering the Bay via the SAMP area is non-self propelled barges, carrying petroleum and petroleum products, which are towed by tugboats or moved as part of integrated tug and barge units.
-In 2007, 592 barges, making over 1,000 transits, entered the Bay, primarily headed for Providence; see Table 4 below (U.S. Army Corps of Engineers, 2007).
-While the majority of barges entering Rhode Island are petroleum barges, dry cargo products including asphalt, coal, cement and road salt destined for Providence are also carried by barges (U.S. Army Corps of Engineers 2006).
-Fall River receives smaller amounts of dry cargo via barges; products imported to Fall River are mainly coal, chemicals and other crude materials such as rubbers and gums (U.S. Army Corps of Engineers 2006).
-Barge traffic originates mainly from the Port of New York and New Jersey, or points south, and travels northward for ports throughout New England.
-Tug and barges are more commonly used in coastal shipping because they are overall less expensive to operate (McVay, pers. comm., August 31, 2009).
+The majority of traffic entering the Bay via the Ocean SAMP area is non-self propelled barges, carrying petroleum and petroleum products, which are towed by tugboats or moved as part of integrated tug and barge units.
+In 2007, 592 barges, making over 1,000 transits, entered the Bay, primarily headed for Providence (see Table 7.4) (U.S. Army Corps of Engineers, 2007).
+While the majority of barges entering Rhode Island are petroleum barges, dry cargo products including asphalt, coal, cement, and road salt destined for Providence are also carried by barges (U.S. Army Corps of Engineers 2006).
+Fall River receives smaller amounts of dry cargo via barges; products imported to Fall River are mainly coal, chemicals, and other crude materials such as rubber and gum (U.S. Army Corps of Engineers 2006).
+Barge traffic originates mainly from the Port of New York and New Jersey or points south, and travels northward for ports throughout New England.
+Tug and barges are more commonly used in coastal shipping because they are less expensive to operate (MeVay, pers. comm.).

-Table 4.
-Number and Types of Barges Entering Narragansett Bay in 2007.
-(U.S. Army Corps of Engineers 2007)
+Table 7.4.
+Number and type of barges entering Narragansett Bay in 2007 (U.S. Army Corps of Engineers 2007).